tako-nori/tako-nori/README.md

 **Hi**
-this entire section below is for testing purposes only i need to figure out how to do a dropdown menu or something please whisper me because i'm actually desperate to figure it out <p>
+<p>**this entire section below is for testing purposes only i need to figure out how to do a dropdown menu or something please whisper me because i'm actually desperate to figure it out
 <strong>This text is important!</strong>

 [![sideways-marinakirarazaka.png](https://i.postimg.cc/rpXMPJ5H/sideways-marinakirarazaka.png)](https://postimg.cc/v4zJ15q7)